 4.No proper place to store enough hay to feed the goats over the winter.
 Ended up buying hay from the feed store in town and then late in the winter the hay was moldy from rain, so we had to track down some hay from far away.
 No one bales square bales anymore around us as they can’t get any help bringing in the hay from the field, they all do round bales that they bale by themselves.
 We didn’t need nor want a big round bale of hay.
 Those suckers are big!

-5.Didn’t realize how hard it was going to be to cut trim the hoofs, but if you do get these, they work Great!
+5.Didn’t realize how hard it was going to be to cut trim the hooves, but if you do get these, they work Great!

-Zenport Q91 Zen-Magic Ultra Twig and Hoof Trimming Shear Twin-Blade, 7.5-Inch Long6Didn’t really know when to worm them and was getting mixed messages from everyone we asked.
+6.Didn’t really know when to worm them and was getting mixed messages from everyone we asked.
 Some said do it, some said don’t unless the vet said to give them some.
-“Check their eyes” someone said, really they look fine to me, we didn’t give them any wormer that year we had the goats.6.
-They get to be so spoiled that they screamed bloody murder every time we walked outside the door.
-Hubs was always telling me that I forgot to feed the goats.
-But I never forgot, he would go feed them again and they got bound up from all the sweet feed.
-That was majorly stressing me out, having hubs hound me and the goats screaming at me every second they set eyes on me.
+“Check their eyes” someone said, really they look fine to me, we didn’t give them any wormer that year we had the goats.

 That’s when I put on my big girl pants and put the ad on facebook to sell them all.
 Luck would have it, that they guy that bought them from me also bought all the goats that I bought my first Momma and baby from.
 So they would go back to live with some of the old goats that Momma grew up with and they were going on a farm close to where we lived.
 I had them off the farm in 2 days.